syself/cluster-api-provider-hetzner/docs/caph/02-topics/06-hetzner-baremetal.md

 ## Deploy Cluster Addons

+{% callout %}

-NOTE: This is important for the functioning of the cluster otherwise the cluster won't work.
+This is important for the functioning of the cluster otherwise the cluster won't work.

+{% /callout %}

 ### Deploying the Hetzner Cloud Controller Manager